Roy Harper (character): 1996–2003: Titans reunion

-Roy Harper, with Dinah Lance, after he got his new band tattoo to honor his Navajo upbringing.
-Art by Rick Mays.

-After the death of Oliver Queen, Roy moved to Metropolis.
-During a reunion with Dick, Wally, and Garth, Roy faced the villain Haze, who made Roy face an image of his ideal self, which was him in a red version of the Green Arrow suit.
-To honor Ollie after his recent death, Roy embraced this and took on the red Green Arrow suit fully and went back to using a bow as his primary weapon.
-He joined the new Teen Titans team, acting as an experienced mentor to the younger new heroes along with fellow first generation Titan Lilith Clay.
+After the death of Oliver Queen, Roy moves to Metropolis.
+During a reunion with Dick, Wally, and Garth, Roy faces the villain Haze, who makes Roy face an image of his ideal self, which was him in a red version of the Green Arrow suit.
+To honor Oliver, Roy takes on the red Green Arrow suit fully and goes back to using a bow as his primary weapon.
+He joins the new Teen Titans team, acting as an experienced mentor to the younger new heroes along with fellow first generation Titan Lilith Clay.

-While in Metropolis, Roy and Lian were also sought out by Vandal Savage.
-Savage had discovered that both Roy and his daughter Lian were his descendants.
-Thus, their organs were suitable for him to harvest to prolong his life.
-Roy was able to save his daughter from Savage.
-Roy then got a band tattoo on his left bicep, to honor to his Navajo heritage.
+While in Metropolis, Roy and Lian are sought out by Vandal Savage, who has discovered that Roy and Lian are his descendants and intends to take their organs for his use to prolong his life.
+Roy saves Lian from Savage and gets a band tattoo on his left bicep to honor his Navajo heritage.

-Shortly after, Roy joined the rest of the original five Titans (now known as Nightwing, Arsenal, Troia, The Flash, and Tempest) in reforming the Titans team for a new generation.
-He resided in Titans Tower, with his daughter Lian.
-Roy took on a mentorship role to Grant Emerson, the younger hero known as Damage, who Roy recruited in his tenure as leader.
-He became a father figure to him, seeing a younger version of himself in Grant.
+Shortly after, Roy joined the rest of the original five Titans in reforming the Titans team for a new generation.
+Roy becomes a mentor role to Grant Emerson, the younger hero known as Damage, who Roy recruits in his tenure as leader.
 It was also during this time that Roy found out he had a living relative: Jim Harper, a clone of his great uncle.